LearnThroughStories/learnthroughstories.github.io/docs/developer-notes.md

               width and height of each text block, as they are expressed as percentages of the container's corresponding dimensions.

-When the window shrinks in width, everything adjusts proportionally.
+When the window shrinks in width, the artwork shrinks proportionally, and everything else atop does too.

 Each text block has the following form: